-The Company is fully owned by its immediate parent company, Endurance Worldwide Holdings Limited ("EWHL") incorporated in London, England.
+The Company is fully owned by its immediate parent company, Sompo Worldwide Holdings Limited ("SWHL") (formerly known as Endurance Worldwide Holdings Limited ("EWHL")) incorporated in London, England.
 The ultimate parent entity is Sompo Holdings, Inc. ("Sompo Holdings"), a holding company headquartered in Japan and publicly traded on the Tokyo Stock Exchange.